Music Supervisors

 Siân Rogers

-Siân Rogers is a multi-award winning producer & music supervisor and heads up SIREN Music as Creative Director.
+Siân Rogers is a multi-award winning producer & music supervisor and SIREN’s Company Director.

 Siân studied music from a young age; playing piano, flute and singing in choirs including The CBSO Chorus, The Bach Choir & NYCGB.
 Her first taste of the music industry was at XL Recordings / Beggars making copious, but rather wonderful, cups of tea followed by a 3 year stint at EMI.